mdn/content/files/en-us/web/css/counter-reset/index.md

 /* Set "my-counter" to 0 */
 counter-reset: my-counter;

-/* Set the ordered-list counter 'list-item' to 0 (count up) */
-counter-reset: list-item;

-/* Set author-created reversed counter "my-counter" to 0 */
-counter-reset: reversed(my-counter);

-/* Set the ordered-list counter 'list-item' to the number of list elements (count down) */
-counter-reset: reversed(list-item);

 /* Set "my-counter" to -3 */
 counter-reset: my-counter -3;

+/* Set reversed "my-counter" to "the number of peer elements" */
+counter-reset: reversed(my-counter);

-/* Set reversed "my-counter" to -3 */
+/* Set reversed "my-counter" to -1 */
-counter-reset: reversed(my-counter) -3;
+counter-reset: reversed(my-counter) -1;

 /* Set counter2 to 9 and reversed "counter1" and "counter3" to 1 and 4, respectively*/
 counter-reset: reversed(counter1) 1 counter2 9 reversed(counter3) 4;